eyedeekay/sam-forwarder/README.md

 be added within 24 hours.

 Encrypted leasesets are only half-implemented.
 The option seems to do nothing at the moment.
 Soon it will be configurable.
-Like that's what I'm doing tonight.

 I should probably have some options that are available in other general network utilities like netcat and socat(ephsite may have it's name changed to samcat at